-Sculpture of Sacagawea and Jean Baptiste
+Sacagawea and Jean Baptiste Sculpture

-On September 5, 2004, the College dedicated Sacagawea and Jean Baptiste, a 7-foot-tall sculpture created by Glenna Goodacre, whose career spans more than five decades.
+On September 5, 2004, Lewis & Clark dedicated Sacagawea and Jean Baptiste, a 7-foot-tall sculpture created by Glenna Goodacre.

-Art critics and scholars refer to artist Glenna Goodacre as America’s sculptor.
+Art critics and scholars refer to Glenna Goodacre, whose career spans more than five decades, as America’s sculptor.
 Her works as both painter and sculptor touch on themes from the nation’s history.
-Goodacre’s public art includes Washington, D.C.’s Vietnam Women’s Memorial, Philadelphia’s Irish Memorial to commemorate the 150th anniversary of the Irish potato famine, and Sacagawea on the obverse side of the millennium golden dollar coin.
+Goodacre’s public art includes the Vietnam Women’s Memorial in Washington, D.C.; Philadelphia’s Irish Memorial to commemorate the 150th anniversary of the Irish potato famine; and Sacagawea on the obverse side of the millennium golden dollar coin.

 This bronze was selected by Richard Bertea and donated to Lewis & Clark in honor of his wife, trustee Hyla Holmes Bertea, and their daughter, Beth Bay Bertea B.A. ’94.
 It is permanently installed southeast of Frank Manor House.